Hepatitis B Screening

 Popular herbal remedies for hepatitis include ginseng, glycyrrhizin (a compound in licorice), catechin (found in green tea), and silymarin (found in milk thistle).
 However, there is no evidence that these herbs are helpful for hepatitis or other liver diseases.

 Milk thistle is the most studied of these herbs and evidence of its benefit has been mixed.
 Some small older studies indicated that milk thistle may help improve liver enzyme levels.
-However, recent rigorous reviews and better designed studies have found that the herb is ineffective for treating liver disease caused by hepatitis B or C.
+However, more recent rigorous reviews and better designed studies have found that the herb is ineffective for treating liver disease caused by hepatitis B or C.

 Seven drugs are currently approved in the United States for treatment of chronic hepatitis B: